sanemat/do-not-merge-wip-for-github/README.md

   Do not merge *WIP* pull request!

-Disables "Merge pull request" button while ANY of the following is true:
+Disables "Merge pull request" button while ANY of the following is true

 * Title contains "[wip]" (case insensitive)
 * Any tasks remain incomplete
 * Any commit messages remain prefixed with "squash!" or "fixup!"